postsharp/Metalama.Documentation/content/conceptual/aspects/advising/overriding-properties.md

 ### Using a property template

 The _first argument_ of `Override` is the <xref:Metalama.Framework.Code.IFieldOrProperty> that you want to override.
-This field or property must be in the type being targeted by the current aspect instance.
+This field or property must be in the type targeted by the current aspect instance.

 The _second argument_ of `Override` is the name of the template property.
 This property must exist in the aspect class and, additionally:

 * the template property must be annotated with the `[Template]` attribute,
-* the template property must be of type `dynamic?` (_dynamically-typed_ template), or a type that is compatible with the type of the overridden property (_strongly-typed_ template).
+* the template property must be of type `dynamic?` (_dynamically-typed_ template), or a type compatible with the type of the overridden property (_strongly-typed_ template).
 * the template property can have a setter, a getter, or both.
 If one accessor is not specified in the template, the corresponding accessor in the target code will not be overridden.